-- 1. Students must bring their own lunch if they do not wish to participate in the school lunch program.
+- 1. Students must bring their own lunch.
 Parents cannot bring a student's lunch.
-Students may not have fast food.
-Students must abide by the AIMS Healthy Student Policy. - 2.
+Students may not have fast food. - 2.
 Students cannot leave school grounds or campus. - 3.
-Students are not entitled to phone privileges. - 4.
-Students cannot loiter on school grounds before or after school. - 5.
-Students may not leave school during school hours without a parent/guardian signing them out. - 6.
-If a student misses school for an appointment, proof of the appointment must be submitted to the office. - 7.
-Students will follow all pick-up/drop-off safety procedures set forth by the school. - 8.
-Visitors must check in at the front office.
+Students are not allowed phone privileges. - 4.
+Students are not allowed to have bikes, skateboards, scooters, or cars on campus. - 5.
+Students cannot loiter on school grounds before or after school. - 6.
+Students will not have food or drinks in the classrooms. - 7.
+Visitors must check in at the front office. - 8.
+Students may not leave school during school hours without a parent/guardian signing them out. - 9.
+If a student misses school for an appointment, proof of the appointment must be submitted to the office. - 10.
+Students will follow all drop-off/pick-up safety procedures set forth by the school.